oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 Same image and bucket behavior as the LTX templates, but a different generator — MiniMax H3 (open-weights, int8) — and a different unit of work: **one Run produces ~30 s with six shots and one consistent character**, versus LTX's one continuous take per Run.
-Needs a CUDA GPU; see **VRAM** below — 24 GB runs it, 48 GB stops the swapping, 80 GB holds the whole chain.
+Needs a CUDA GPU; see **Hardware** below — it is built for one 80 GB+ card (H200/H100 class), which holds the whole chain resident, and 24 GB still runs it at a lower resolution.
 Ships two workflows:

 - `workflows/ocean_h3_ugc_multishot.json` — one Run, two chained beats, ~30 s out.
 - `workflows/ocean_h3_ugc_assemble.json` — concatenates up to 8 rendered clips into one reel.